vamc294/VSD-Workshop/README.md

    - Therefore, multiply by 4 means  ----> append by 2 zeros
    - Therefore, multiply by 8 means  ----> append by 3 zeros

-# Day 3:Combinational And Synthesis Optimisation:
+# 4.Day 3:Combinational And Sequential Optimisation:
 ## Intro To  Optimisation:
-## Combinational  Logic Optimisation :
+## 4.1 Combinational  Logic Optimisation :

  -  opt_check.v